liborty/random/README.md

     ri.ranvv_in(5,5,-10.,10.)
 );
 ```
-`stringvv` is another utility function to enable display of vectors of vectors.
-We did not need to use it here since this time we did not extract the wrapped value (vector of vectors) and `Dislay` is implemented for `Rvv` type.
+`stringvv` is another utility function to enable display of generic vectors of vectors.
+We did not need to use it here since `Dislay` is implemented for `Rvv` type and we did not bother to extract the wrapped value (vector of vectors).

-The results wrapped within all three return types: `Rnum,Rv,Rvv` can all be pattern extracted as needed with 'if let'.
+The results wrapped within all three return types: `Rnum,Rv,Rvv` can all be pattern extracted as needed with `if let`.

 ## Generic Methods